jbcodeforce/kafka-studies/docs/event-mesh.md

 # Event Mesh

-Ennterprises need to reliably deliver a high volume of events across global networks, traversing hybrid clouds and on-premise applications while avoiding bottlenecks.
+Enterprises need to reliably deliver a high volume of events across global networks, traversing hybrid clouds and on-premise applications while avoiding bottlenecks.

 The event mesh is dynamic infrastructure that propagates events across disparate cloud platforms and performs protocol